drand/drand/README.md

 ```
 drand keygen <address>
 ```
 where `<address>` is the address from which your drand daemon is reachable.
-It can be a HTTPS like address if you have setup a HTTPS proxy in front.
-Native TLS support in drand is not yet operational, but since drand uses gRPC, this functionality should be easy to implement.
+The address must be reachable over a TLS connection.
+In case you need non-secured channel, you can pass the `--insecure` flag.

 #### Group Configuration